tomlobato/hash_fs/README.md

 #### It Uses... ####

 - The ridiculously fast XXHash, borrowed from dev kernel to the currently stable 4.15.10 (https://lwn.net/Articles/726337/).
-- Block Extents for file data, mapped in a array stored at the end of the last data block.
+- A list of block Extents for file data, mapped in a array [(start, length), ...] stored at the end of the last data block.

 #### Disk Layout